chadsansing/iot-escape-room-workshop/README.md

 - How the design process works.
 - Prototyping puzzles, stories, and documentation for an IoT Escape Room.

 We work intentionally to recruit facilitators from diverse backgrounds and with a veriaty of expertise.
-For example, for our first workshop, facilitators will join us from:
+For example, for our first workshop, facilitators joined us from:

 - Mozilla's Communications team.
 - Mozilla's Gigabit team.